collaborative-source/collaborative-source.github.io/principles.md

 title: Principles for Progressive Technology
 ---

+# Principles for Progressive Technology

 *Note: This is very much a work in progress.
-Feedback is welcome!**
+Feedback is welcome!*

 The progressive movement should be building technology that matches its needs and values, and it should be doing so in a manner that matches its needs and values.
 The following five principles can guide us in doing so.
 By following these principles, we will develop technology that is a better fit for our communities, our goals, and for the world that we want to live in.